 Now that Foot Locker has an extensive data leg, which is bringing all the data together from all different places, then cleansing and enriching it to make it readily available in a very high computational velocity, the next phase of digital transformation is improving customer experiences through personalization, he said.
 AI will play a big role in fulfilling this goal.

-“AI, to me, is going to change the way we think and make decisions about the right experience,” Verma told CMO by Adobe.
+“AI, to me, is going to change the way we think and make decisions about the right experience,” Verma told CMO.com.
 Coupled with AI, AR is also important; he believes that AI-fueled AR will “create experiences that people haven’t even dreamed of yet.”